-A much publicized Twitter defamation lawsuit has come to an unceremonious end.
+A much publicized Twitter defamation case has come to an unceremonious end.
 An equine scandal gone legal, Feld v.
-Conway clarified the Federal Massachusetts District Court stance on R-rated social media outbursts.
+Conway clarified the Federal Massachusetts District Court’s stance on R-rated social media outbursts.

 Gossip at the stable was that thoroughbred owner Mara Feld had accidentally sent her gelding to a horse auction instead of a horse farm.
 As a result, (so the story goes), the poor animal may have ended up in a Canadian slaughterhouse instead of hoofing away his twilight years as a horsey companion.

 As is often the case when mistakes become public, the equine-interested peanut gallery took to the Internet to wax poetic about the faux pas — generously showering the owner with jibes and ridicule.
 One participant, a Kentuckian named Crystal Conway, added to the conversation by Twitter quipping, “Mara Feld…is f*cking crazy.”